eidietrich/graphic-story-mt-economy/NOTES.md

 - Local area employment data - CA25N (historical, via API)
 - Income data (lookup table code)

+## TODO:

+### Individual graphic polishing

+--> Graphic 5 is 'How the wages compare'
+--> Graphic 6 is 'And the other pieces of income'.
+Point out that investments & transfers are also a thing, and that rural areas make up some of their income doing that.

+### Writing

+### Production
+- Add pym.js code to ai2html code block so individual graphics export as complete packages ready for a standalone embed
+- Set by-graphic max-width to help with visual dominance order
+- Export final graphics as static print/png versions

+### Stretch goals
+- Mock up a scrollytelling version of the graphic to at least show Derek
+- Interactive version of economy overview for desktop display - pre-render as much as possible, figure out how to set up code to call interactive with static fallback if necessary
+- 'Find-a-county' interactive --> As observable notebook

 TODO
 - Fine-tune other graphs
 - Build sector key/explanation